-Bursaries are means tested awards given to pupils who perform extremely well in all areas of the entrance exam; many bursaries will cover the majority of the fees.
+Bursaries are means tested awards given to pupils who perform extremely well in all areas of the entrance assessment; many bursaries will cover the majority of the fees.
 Bursaries are awarded prior to starting either Year 7 or Year 12.

 The aim of the bursary scheme is to provide fee assistance, as far as is possible, to ensure that academically gifted pupils are able to attend Bury Grammar School regardless of their financial circumstances.
 A bursary is an award based on academic merit and financial need.
 It is a sum of money provided by the school to help you pay the fees.
 The value of a bursary is related to applicants’ household income and financial resources.
 Parents with a household income of less than circa £20,000 may be offered a full bursary and those families whose household income exceeds circa £75,000 are unlikely to qualify for assistance.

 The School offers a number of means tested bursaries each year.
 These are awarded to pupils entering the Senior School either in Year 7 or in the Sixth Form at Year 12.
 No bursaries are provided to pupils in the Junior Schools, or those who wish to enter the Senior School at any other point than Year 7.
 Year 7 Bursary applicants must sit the entrance assessment.